Logical Operators in R

 Let us see what happens when we change the values.
 From the screenshot below, see that we have entered age = 29.
 It means age is between 18 and 35, so the Second statement is printed

 From the screenshot below, observe that we have entered age = 45.
-It means age is between 36 and 60, so the third statement is printed
+It means age is between 36 and 60, so the third statement will prints the output.

 From the screenshot below, see that we have entered age = 72.